hetida/hetida-designer/docs/structuring_exceptions.md

 Generally, a `ComponentException` class is available, which can be enriched with an optional error code and optional extra information besides the error message itself.

 The error code can be either an integer or a string.
 The extra information must be a JSON serializable dictionary.
-Both will then be accessible in the response.
+Both will then be accessible in the execution response.

 The following example shows how this exception can be used in component code: